medic/medic-os/README.md

 Filesystem Layout
 -----------------

-All user data and non-system software is stored on a dedicated persistent ext4 filesystem beneath `/srv`.
-This filesystem contains four major directories:
+All user data and non-system software is stored on a dedicated persistent volume beneath `/srv`.
+This volume contains four major directories:
 `scripts`, `settings`, `software`, `storage`.
 Beneath each of these, further directories are organized by package name, then by service name.
 For example, a service named `nginx` provided by a package named `medic-core` would likely